portugueslab/stytra/docs/source/index.rst

 Welcome to Stytra's documentation!
 ==================================

-Stytra is a package to build and run behavioural experiments
+Stytra is a package to build and run behavioral experiments

 Modules